 George W. Bush Childhood Home Special Resource Study

-As directed by Congress in 2019, the National Park Service is preparing a special resource study of the George W. Bush Childhood Home located at 1412 West Ohio Avenue, Midland, Texas, to evaluate its potential for inclusion within the National Park System.
+As directed by Congress in 2019, the National Park Service prepared a special resource study of the George W. Bush Childhood Home located at 1412 West Ohio Avenue, Midland, Texas, to evaluate its potential for inclusion within the National Park System.
 The Bush family—which includes two Presidents, a First Lady, and two Governors—lived in the house from November 1951 to November 1955.
-The National Park Service will use this website to display public information throughout the course of this study.